What Are the Early Signs of Gum Disease

 Normal Gum Appearance

-Healthy gums appear pale pink in color, though natural variations occur based on ethnicity and complexion—darker-skinned individuals often have darker pigmentation in their gums, which is completely normal.
+Healthy gums appear pale pink in color, though natural variations occur based on ethnicity and complexion — darker-skinned individuals often have darker pigmentation in their gums, which is completely normal.
 The texture should be firm and stippled, similar to orange peel, hugging snugly around each tooth without gaps or pockets.
 Healthy gums don’t appear shiny or swollen, but rather have a matte finish with defined contours around tooth edges.
-The tissue should feel resilient when gently pressed, springing back rather than remaining indented.
-Understanding what healthy gums look and feel like provides a baseline for recognizing changes that might indicate disease development.

 Red, Swollen, or Puffy Gums

-As gum disease develops, your gums undergo visible changes that signal inflammation and bacterial infection.
 Bright red or dark red gums indicate inflammation compared to healthy pale pink tissue.
 Swelling makes gums appear puffy and enlarged, often obscuring the definition between individual teeth.
 The tissue loses its characteristic stippled texture, becoming smooth and shiny instead.
-Swollen gums may extend higher on teeth than normal, or develop puffiness between teeth where gums normally form tight points.
 These changes result from increased blood flow and fluid accumulation as your immune system responds to bacterial infection.
-The swelling and redness may affect all your gums or appear localized to specific areas where plaque accumulation is heaviest, often near the gum line or between teeth.

 Changes in Gum Contour and Position

 Early gum disease affects how gums fit around your teeth.
 You might notice gaps developing between your gums and teeth where firm contact previously existed, creating small pockets where food and bacteria accumulate.
 Gums may appear to pull away slightly from tooth surfaces rather than hugging tightly around them.
-Some people notice their gums look different on one tooth compared to others, or that the gum line appears uneven rather than following a smooth arc around each tooth.
-These contour changes indicate that the attachment between your gums and teeth is weakening a hallmark of progressing gum disease that requires prompt professional intervention to prevent permanent damage to supporting structures.
+These contour changes indicate that the attachment between your gums and teeth is weakening — a hallmark of progressing gum disease that requires prompt professional intervention.

 Persistent Bad Breath and Taste Problems